 Many attorneys that are filing suit for breach of contract or misrepresentation will also include charges under the Catchall clause in the UTPCPL.
 This is due to the longer statute of the UTPCPLS (6 years for the unfair trade practices and consumer protection law versus 2 years for breach of contract), and the additional monetary compensation that may be awarded.

 Those filing under the UTPCPL can be awarded the amount of monetary damages presented or $100, whichever is greater.
 At the courts discretion, individuals can be awarded up to three times the amount of the economic loss sustained, or "treble."
 Awards may also include things such as reimbursement of court and attorney fees.
 While it is rare that the court awards an amount over the actual damages sustained, the threat of this occurring will often help to resolve the case outside of court, as businesses don't want to risk this ruling.

 Another ruling for those who violate deceptive trade practices may be an injunction against engaging in that business, either temporarily or permanently.
 The court may order the business to compensate any business for its losses, typically by refunding the price of the purchased product or service.

 If you need help with Pennsylvania unfair trade practices and consumer protection law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.